FEES AND TUITION / REFUND DATES

 NON-PAYMENT OF FEES

 Academic registration is not valid until fees are paid in full.
 Unpaid fees remaining after the due date may result in cancellation of student privileges, including access to campuses, studios, e-mail, webadvisor, brightspace, computer network access, cancellation of enrolment and withdrawal from future classes at NSCAD.
+Diplomas, transcripts and grades will not be issued to students with overdue balances.
 For additional details, please review policy 4.10 Tuition and Fees Payment and Refund Policy in the University Policies section on the website for further information.

 Students with outstanding balances as of the following dates will be removed from future semesters: